gvwilson/thirdbit/src/fiction/santas/index.md

-It was more entertaining than the jingly movies that played on repeat in the dining hall, none of which involved ray guns or santas wondering if they were really elves.
+It was more entertaining than the jingly movies that played on repeat in the dining hall, none of which involved ray guns or santas who wanted to make things instead of delivering them.

 [^p-word]: *Not* "patients" and *definitely* not "prisoners".
 Finner was told very firmly several times that nobody used the "p" words in The Building.